 Do you have fond memories of playing in playgrounds from when you were a child?
 I sure do.
-Maybe you have a favorite playground, a neighborhood playground you walked to as a child, maybe a playground that your family drove to for special occasions, or a playground far away near a relative’s house.
+Maybe you have a favorite playground, a neighborhood playground you walked to as a child, maybe a playground that your family drove to for special occasions, or a playground far away in a relative’s town.
 Since you became an adult do you still visit playgrounds?
 I bet if you are a childcare provider, a parent, or a grandparent you still do.
 I’m a grandparent of Charlie who will be three in March and Samantha who is six months at the end of December.
 My husband Tom and I love taking the children to the playground.
 Charlie likes us to join in on the fun by going down slides, swinging, and looking for sticks for imagination play.

 The first playground I can remember is when I was around six years old.
 There was an elementary school that had a playground two blocks from my grandparents’ home in Mahoningtown, Pennsylvania.
 My brother and sisters and I were allowed to go there on our own to play.
 I can visualize the tall straight slide that I loved to go down over and over.
 There were swings and a half basketball court.
 I think there was a merry-go-round, but I am not sure.
 I loved the freedom of being able to walk to that playground and play.

 From the age of ten, my family regularly visited my Aunt Phil in Washington, DC.
 The Hearst playground was about five blocks from my aunt’s house.
-There is still an elementary school next to the now renovated playground.
+There is still an elementary school next to the now-renovated playground.
 Hearst had basketball hoops that were somewhere between six and eight feet tall.
 I remember trying to jump up and touch the rim and trying to dunk basketballs and tennis balls.
-There is still a large field and three tennis courts there.
+There is still a large field and now two tennis courts there.
 On several visits, I would hit tennis balls with my dad.
-Years later when I became a physical education teacher and tennis coach for the Washington International School I would use these same tennis courts for teaching students and for practice with my tennis teams.
+Years later when I became a physical education teacher and tennis coach for the Washington International School, I would use these same tennis courts for teaching students and for practice with my tennis teams.
 I always loved the setting of these courts.
 Three sides of the fence are surrounded by large trees and the fourth side had a backboard.
 The traffic is minimal there, so it can be a relaxing quiet setting to play.
-I recently drove by the Hearst playground and saw they are rebuilding the tennis courts.
-I look forward to going to play there once they are finished.
+There is now a small public pool built next to the two tennis courts.

 A couple of years later in 1988, our daughter Sarah was born.
 We had moved to Takoma Park, Maryland, and had plenty of playgrounds to visit.
 We were also very lucky because my father-in-law offered to build the children a playground in the backyard.
 The kids loved playing on their own there.
 We had two swings and a climbing area.
 I could look out the kitchen window and watch them play.
 In 1992 we moved into the house where we live now.
 We dug up the playground set and put it in our backyard until the kids outgrew it.
-The swing part still stands in my mother-in-law’s yard.
-The swings have been replaced by a porch swing.
 Our children sure we're fortunate to have their own playground built by their grandfather Jack.

 There was a playground called Jequie Park (renamed Belle Ziegler Park) within walking distance of our house when the children were young.
-When Alex turned seven years old he wanted to have a baseball birthday party.
-So we got a permit for the park since there are a small baseball field and a pavilion with picnic tables.
+When Alex turned seven years old, he wanted to have a baseball birthday party.
+So, we got a permit for the park since there are a small baseball field and a pavilion with picnic tables.
 Alex’s love for baseball is still with him today.
-He is a baseball coach for the Maret School in Washington, DC, and plays on a men’s baseball team.
+He is a baseball coach for the Maret School in Washington, DC.
 Alex also has a huge collection of baseball cards.

-Takoma Park, Maryland has several playgrounds half of which are maintained by our City’s Public Works Department and the other half by Montgomery County.
-Our nonprofit Let’s Play America created a Guide to Takoma Park Playgrounds, which can be found on our website.
-If your community does not have a map of playgrounds with a description of equipment I urge you to create one or contact your city government to encourage having a guide made.
+Takoma Park, Maryland has several playgrounds, half of which are maintained by our City’s Public Works Department and the other half by Montgomery County.
+Our nonprofit Let’s Play America created a Guide to Takoma Park Playgrounds.
+If your community does not have a map of playgrounds with a description of equipment, I urge you to create one or contact your city government to encourage having a guide made.
 Many parents and adults have thanked me for creating this guide.
 Several people have told me they would not have known about some of the playgrounds without this guide.

-The photographs for my first children’s book, “Let’s Play at the Playground,” were taken at the Washington International School Primary campus playground.
+- The photographs for my first children’s book, “Let’s Play at the Playground,” were taken at the Washington International School Primary campus playground.
 My good friend Daniel Nakamura, a talented photographer, took the photos.
 Daniel is also the co-founder of Let’s Play America with me.
-If you are interested in a signed copy of the book feel free to reach out to me, [email protected] You can see the cover of the book on our website www.letsplayamerica.org Daniel and I have a second children’s book coming out spring 2021, “Let’s Play Outside.”
-STAR BRIGHT BOOKS is publishing this book.
+If you are interested in a signed copy of the book, feel free to reach out to me, [email protected] You can see the cover of the book on the link below and watch the voice trailer for our latest book, “Let’s Play Outside” on our website.

-The nonprofit Let’s Play America is now offering a Shop & Play section on their website.
-Click here to shop.
+- Our nonprofit Let’s Play America is now offering a Shop & Play section on their website.